-Your itinerary has been carefully crafted to introduce you to a range of local dishes and we hope that you enjoy the culinary adventure ahead.
-All meals (excluding drinks) are included in our fully inclusive group tours from dinner on the day of your groups' arrival until breakfast on your day of departure.
+Vietnam, for example, is perhaps best known for its fresh and aromatic dishes - relying heavily on flavours from fresh herbs such as mint, basil and dill.
 When dining in Southeast Asia, although some restaurants have adopted a western approach to dining, expect some restaurants to follow the traditional communal style of eating.
 Typically, this will mean each diner has their own small bowl and may serve themselves from a variety of shared dishes.
 At some local restaurants, appetizers and main courses might be served when they are ready instead of following a particular order.